 If you have severe abdominal pain or cramping or the bleeding is continuous or heavy, seek immediate medical attention.

 In general, whenever you have blood in your stool, it’s best to reach out to a healthcare provider to determine the cause.
-While hemorrhoids can easily be managed on their own in most cases, other causes of blood in stool may require medical interventions, and the sooner they’re diagnosed, the better.
+While most cases of hemorrhoids can be easily managed independently, other causes of blood in stool may require medical interventions.
+Diagnosing them sooner rather than later is preferable.

 To take back control of your health and monitor for hidden blood in your stool, try the InSure ONE Test.
 Gain a better understanding of your gastrointestinal system and have the tools needed to get prompt medical care.